Workhorse Group (WKHS) Q1 2026 earnings summary

 Deliveries expected to increase throughout 2026 as production ramps at Union City and order pipeline converts to revenue.

-Production of new modular chassis and Class 5/6 cab chassis planned, with validation in 2026 and production start in early 2027.
+Targeting $20 million annualized cost synergy run rate by end of 2026, with new modular chassis and Class 5/6 cab chassis validation in 2026 and production start in early 2027.

 Revenues from operations are not expected to meet liquidity needs for the next twelve months; continued reliance on external financing is anticipated.